 211 Squadron Christmas Dinner Chiringa 1944 (Dickinson collection)

 Sam went to India in 1942 with 27 Squadron, remaining with them for about 18 months before being posted to 211 Squadron as an Armourer to ‘B’ Flight.
 These days Sam has a son living in Perth, Western Australia.
-On paying a visit a couple of years ago, Sam was tempted to remain on this side of the world but returned to familiar Manchester, writing from there to Adrian Fryatt in 2001 with a brief yarn and these prints.
+On paying a long visit in the late 1990s, Sam was tempted to remain on this side of the world but returned to familiar Manchester, writing from there to Adrian Fryatt in 2001 with a brief yarn and these prints.

 211 Squadron ‘B’ Flight Armourers (S Spicer)